-It's definitely a dish that resembles Italian Lasagna (especially if you make it with Bechamel, which I do) but the meat sauce has different spices which gives it that classic Arabic flavour.
+It's definitely a dish that resembles Italian Lasagna (especially if you make it with Bechamel, which I do) but the ground beef sauce has different spices which gives it that classic Arabic flavour.
 I love a good casserole and always include one in my menu if I'm ever hosting.
 This one is one of my go-to's along with moussaka and this eggplant casserole.

 For this recipe, I love using penne pasta to get that classic look.
 As for the Bechamel sauce, which is the star of the show, it's actually quite easy to whip up if you follow my instructions.
 Don't be intimidated!
 Yes its French, and everything French is scary to me automatically, but this is definitely do-able.

 You can use any medium sized pasta for this Bechamel pasta bake, but Penne works and looks great.
 For the meat sauce, you can definitely play around with spices but I love the combination of Allspice and Cinnamon.
 And of course, we need the classic Bechamel ingredients of butter, flour and milk.